Skip to content

 When your business makes use of hybrid cloud technology, you will need to take as much care of your virtual infrastructure as you do your physical framework.

-An important part of this is making arrangements for the backup of data and making plans for data recovery should it be needed.
+An important part of this is making arrangements for the backup of data and making a disaster recovery plan should it be needed.
 When looking for a public cloud supplier, you should make finding out what options they offer for disaster recovery one of your priorities.

 There are a number of features that you will want disaster recovery services to be able to offer.
 Your public cloud supplier should be able to manage as much of the disaster recovery policies as possible for the data that is in the cloud, as this takes a lot of pressure off you and your employees.
 Their service should include monitoring all your backups and implementing the replication of your data.
 Alongside which, they should also make support available 24 hours a day, 7 days a week so an immediate solution can be found if something does go wrong.